 For teenagers, some or all of these might work.
 But what is most important is to put down technology and not let social media bleed into your nighttime routine.

-What should parents do when their teenager has a paper due the next morning?
-How can teens balance academic demands with enough sleep?
+Q: My teen has a paper due the next morning?
+How can they balance academic demands with enough sleep?

-It wasn’t hard, since one thing you quickly figure out as a parent is how different children are, and how much they are their own people.
+Huffington: It wasn’t hard.
+One thing you figure out as a parent is how different children are, and how much they are their own people.
 That’s one area in which my younger daughter and I are different, but there are many others we share.
 Once you realize they’re not going to be copies of you and let that go, it’s actually incredibly inspiring watching your children grow into themselves.

 Q: Your daughter dealt with an eating disorder.
 Do you have any advice for parents of young teenagers?

 Huffington: Communication is key.
 And the way to keep the lines of communication as open as possible is to try to have as little judgment behind it as possible.
 Any person with an eating disorder is getting plenty of negative feedback internally, so getting more criticism won’t do much good.
 What they need most is your support.

 Q: Any other advice for parents of teenagers?

 Huffington: Just to try to enjoy the ride through adolescence as much as possible—and realize that it does end at some point!
 (Which is good for both parents and teens to remember!)